The SQL editor

-If you ever need to ask questions that can’t be expressed using the question builder, you can use SQL instead.
+If you ever need to ask questions that can’t be expressed using the query builder, you can use SQL instead.

-SQL (pronounced “sequel”) stands for Structured Query Language, and is a widely used standard for getting data from databases.
-We won’t try to teach you all about SQL in this guide, but to learn more about it, check out this SQL Tutorial.
+SQL (pronounced “sequel”, or sometimes as S.Q.L. — people argue about this) stands for Structured Query Language, and is a widely used standard for getting data from databases.
+We won’t try to teach you all about SQL right now, but to learn more about it, check out Working with SQL.

-Even if you don’t understand SQL or how to use it, it’s worthwhile to understand how works inside Metabase because sometimes other people will share SQL-based questions that might be useful to you.
+Even if you don’t understand SQL or how to use it, it’s worthwhile to get an idea of how it works inside Metabase, because sometimes other people will share SQL-based questions that might be useful to you.

-If you have the permissions to use the SQL editor, when you click the Ask a Question button you’ll see an option to start a new SQL query.
-There’s also a shortcut to the editor in the top nav bar; it’s the little console icon.
+Select + New in the main nav bar.
+If you have the permissions to use the SQL editor, you’ll see an option to start a new SQL query next to a little console icon.

-Tip: You can run your SQL query by pressing ctrl + enter on Windows and Linux, or ⌘ + return on a Mac.
-You can also run only the selected section of a query by highlighting the part you’d like to run before clicking the run button or using the run shortcut key.
+You can run your SQL query by pressing ctrl + enter on Windows and Linux, or ⌘ + return on a Mac.
+You can also run only part of a query by highlighting the part you’d like to run before clicking the run button or using the run shortcut key.

-Questions asked using SQL can be saved, downloaded, or added to a dashboard just like questions asked using the question builder.
+Questions asked using SQL can be saved, downloaded, converted to models, and added to dashboards just like questions asked using the query builder.

-If you or someone else wrote a SQL query that includes variables, your question might have filter widgets at the top of the screen.
+If you or someone else wrote a SQL query that includes variables, that question might have filter widgets at the top of the screen above the editor.
 Filter widgets let you modify the SQL query before it’s run, changing the results you might get.

 Writing SQL queries that use variables or parameters can be very powerful, but it’s also a bit more advanced, so that topic has its own page if you’d like to learn more.